"I thought I was coping with depression" - a case study

 Since I left Priory Hospital Altrincham, I retrained as a psychological wellbeing practitioner and now work for blueSCI, a not-for-profit social enterprise based in Trafford, Manchester.
 I realised I was in the wrong career during my time at Priory.

-I chose to move to a career in mental health because of the treatment I received at Priory and also because I’d had a long-held interest in why people behave the way they do.
+I chose to move to a career in mental health because of the depression treatment I received at Priory and also because I’d had a long-held interest in why people behave the way they do.
 I love working in mental health; I have found a purpose.

 Three things to consider if you have depression